The History of

 Utah School for the Deaf

 In 1921, Arthur W. Wenger, a sports enthusiast and a graduate of the Utah School for the Deaf in 1913, founded the Arthur Wenger Athletic Association.
-Wenger observed that the Utah School for the Deaf had students with mixed abilities.
+Arthur observed that the Utah School for the Deaf had students with mixed abilities.
 Some were too aggressive or clumsy, while others were too timid.
 Arthur believed that playing sports helped these students learn to interact with each other and, in turn, softened their rough edges.
-Arthur mentioned that some students came from fields and found it hard to catch a ball, but after learning to play sports, they could do so.
+Arthur mentioned that some students came from fields and found it challenging to catch a ball, but after learning to play sports, they could do so.
 The Utah School for the Deaf taught various sports, including baseball, volleyball, soccer, basketball, and medicine ball, as shown in the photos below (Wenger, Silent Worker, January 1921).

 In 1921, Arthur W. Wenger, a sports enthusiast and a graduate of the Utah School for the Deaf in 1913, founded the Arthur Wenger Athletic Association.
-Wenger observed that the Utah School for the Deaf had students with mixed abilities.
+Arthur observed that the Utah School for the Deaf had students with mixed abilities.
 Some were too aggressive or clumsy, while others were too timid.
 Arthur believed that playing sports helped these students learn to interact with each other and, in turn, softened their rough edges.
-Arthur mentioned that some students came from fields and found it hard to catch a ball, but after learning to play sports, they could do so.
+Arthur mentioned that some students came from fields and found it challenging to catch a ball, but after learning to play sports, they could do so.
 The Utah School for the Deaf taught various sports, including baseball, volleyball, soccer, basketball, and medicine ball, as shown in the photos below (Wenger, Silent Worker, January 1921).

-The Sports Programs at the Utah School for the Deaf
+The Sports Photos at the

-Over the years, USD has offered various sports, including cross country, volleyball, basketball, baseball, football, soccer, cheerleading, track, and pep club, as shown in the photos below.
-The games were started by the vibration of a drum.
+Over the years, the Utah School for the Deaf has offered various sports, including cross country, volleyball, basketball, baseball, football, soccer, cheerleading, track, and pep club, as shown in the photos below.
+The games were initiated by a drum's vibration.

-Over the years, USD has offered various sports, including cross country, volleyball, basketball, baseball, football, soccer, cheerleading, track, and pep club, as shown in the photos below.
-The games were started by the vibration of a drum.
+Over the years, the Utah School for the Deaf has offered various sports, including cross country, volleyball, basketball, baseball, football, soccer, cheerleading, track, and pep club, as shown in the photos below.
+The games were initiated by a drum's vibration.

 Did You Know?